MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-create-service-items.md

 description: Read about the different ways you can create service items in Business Central, for example within a service order or when shipping items.
 author: brentholtorf
 ms.author: bholtorf
+ms.reviewer: andreipa
-ms.topic: conceptual
+ms.topic: how-to
-ms.devlang: al
 ms.search.keywords:
-ms.date: 02/05/2024
+ms.date: 03/22/2024
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# Create Service Items
+# Create service items

 In [!INCLUDE[prod_short](includes/prod_short.md)], the term "service item" refers to equipment or items that require service.
 When you create a service order, you specify the items that need service.
 In the order, you can link a service item to an item in inventory or a service item group.